learning-unlimited/ESP-Website/docs/admin/registration_confirmation_receipt.rst

    #.
 Click "Add db receipt".

    #.
-Name the receipt confirmemail (in the "action" field).
+In the "action" field, type 'confirm' (for the confirmation receipt),
+      'confirmemail' (for the email receipt), or 'cancel' (for the cancellation receipt).

       .. figure:: images/registration_confirmation_receipt/fig2.jpg
          :width: 30 %

+   #.
+Select the current program from the dropdown menu.

       .. figure:: images/registration_confirmation_receipt/fig3.jpg
          :width: 30 %

-   #.
-Select the current program from the dropdown menu.

    #.
 Type your message in the "Receipt" field (use HTML to format).